Kristina Sohal, RCC

 Amanda’s heart is to provide a safe space for children, youth and adults to experience unconditional acceptance, embrace resiliency and to explore and overcome obstacles to health and happiness.

 Amanda has a Social Work diploma from Grant MacEwan University and a diploma in Professional Counselling from Pacific Life Bible College.
-She is working towards completion of her internship with the Canadian Professional Counsellor’s Association as a Registered Professional Counsellor.
-Amanda has completed three levels of training and holds a Student membership with the Canadian Association for Play Therapy.
+She is a Registered Professional Counsellor with the Canadian Professional Counsellor’s Association.
+Amanda has completed three levels of training and holds a Student membership with the Canadian Association for Play Therapy as she works towards becoming a Play Therapist Associate.

 Amanda understands that each individual who seeks counselling will have a unique set of circumstances, goals and needs.
 She will walk alongside the client to identify these and support them in making the desired changes in their life.
 This may come through having the experience of being truly heard and validated, identifying and changing one’s thoughts and behaviors or expressing emotions in a safe environment.
 Amanda strongly believes that the body, spirit and mind work together in the healing process.
 She advocates for the therapeutic process of play and art with children, youth and adults and believes that laughter and fun can be an excellent medicine.